Insomnia Cookies

 Insomnia Cookies is a chain of bakeries primarily in the United States that specializes in delivering warm cookies, baked goods, and ice cream.
-Based in New York and Philadelphia, it was started in 2002 by Jared Barnett and Seth Berkowitz, both students at the University of Pennsylvania.
+Based in New York and Philadelphia, it was started in 2003 by Seth Berkowitz, a student at the University of Pennsylvania.
 The company has more than 265 stores, mainly located throughout the continental U.S., with international locations in Canada and England.
 Many stores are located in close proximity to university campuses and cater to students who want to order cookies late at night.

 History and operations

-The company was co-founded by Jared Barnett and Seth Berkowitz in 2002 while attending the University of Pennsylvania in Philadelphia.
+The company was founded by Seth Berkowitz in 2003 while attending the University of Pennsylvania in Philadelphia.
 Berkowitz began baking and delivering cookies from a dorm room to students on campus late at night.
 From there the concept of cookie delivery grew.
-The first retail store opened in 2003 in Syracuse, New York.
+The first retail store opened in 2003 on the Penn campus.
+The company has since expanded throughout the continental U.S., opening its 100th store in 2016.

 Insomnia Cookies is based in New York City and Philadelphia.
-Insomnia Cookies bakeries are typically located near college and university campuses to target students who wish to order cookies past the closing time of traditional bakeries.
-Most stores are open from 10:00 a.m. until 3:00 a.m.
+Stores are typically located near college and university campuses to target students who wish to order cookies past the closing time of traditional bakeries.
+Most are open from 10:00 a.m. until 3:00 a.m.
 Monday-Friday, and from noon until 3:00 a.m. on weekends.

-The company expanded throughout the continental U.S., opening its 100th store in 2016.

-In 2018 Krispy Kreme, financed by JAB Holding Company, acquired Insomnia Cookies at a $175mm enterprise value; the company continued to operate independently.
+In 2018 Krispy Kreme, financed by JAB Holding Company, acquired Insomnia Cookies at a $175 million enterprise value; the company continued to operate independently.